leanprover-community/lean4-metaprogramming-book/md/main/syntax.md

 ```

 Feel free to play around with this example and extend it in whatever way
-you want to, the next chapters will mostly be about functions that operate
+you want to.
+The next chapters will mostly be about functions that operate
 on `Syntax` in some way.